 Section 24 – Deduction from income from house property

-Income tax deduction from your annual value of house property is available to you while calculating income from house property under section 24.
-Only two types of deductions are allowed under section 24 of income tax act;
+Under section 24, tax deduction from annual value of house property is available while calculating income from house property.
+Only two types of tax deductions are allowed under section 24 of income tax act;

 - Standard Deduction

 - Interest on borrowed capital

 The list presented in section 24 is an exhaustive list and no other deductions are allowed from “income from house property”.

 Standard Deduction on “income from house property” – Section 24